Yokopa/breast_cancer_rna-seq_analysis/README.md

 sbatch 12_index_bam.sh
 ```
 ### 4. Count the number of reads per gene
 Use all of your bam files as input for featureCounts to produce a table of counts containing the number of reads per gene in each sample.
 This step will also require the annotation file you downloaded together with the reference sequence.
-Submit the script number 13:
+To complete this step, submit the script number 13:
 ```bash
 sbatch 13_count_reads.sh
 ```